 The best way to understand where you are is to look at your value stream.
 The value stream can be thought of as the flow of work that takes an idea to the point of realization of value.
 Notice that what is most important is the realization of value because merely delivering product is of no value by itself.

 To understand this, consider a common organization’s structure:

 Most organizations exhibit some form of hierarchy.
-In this type of structure, it is natural for managers to consider if their people are properly utilized, being product, doing quality work and are working on the right things.
+In this type of structure, it is natural for managers to consider if their people are properly utilized, being productive, doing quality work and are working on the right things.
+In other words, we manage in a top-down fashion.

 However, realizing value does not occur in a silo.
 Our work typically goes across an organization as shown in Figure 2.

 In Figure 2, the red arrows are the actions of getting approval.
 Note that these actions in and of themselves add no value.
 Also, a real value stream would not be such a nice flow from left to right but would go forwards and backwards.
 When you look at the total time from start to realization of value, you begin to see the need to attend to time-to-market, your ecosystem, visibility, effects of upstream groups on a team, and the effects of a team on downstream groups.
 The value stream is where the work actually takes place, as illustrated in Figure 3.

 By comparing Figures 2 and 3, you can see that natural conflict that arises: it is common to manage work in one way but it actually flows a different way.
 This is illustrated in Figure 4.